Many readers ask us about returning to the UK.

 “In many ways, client identification and verification is secondary in anti-money laundering compliance to understanding the source of funds.”

-You need to know that cash is not an acceptable option, you’re assumed potentially guilty until you can prove otherwise, that is, the onus is on you to prove your funds are not from the proceeds of crime, and if your solicitor has suspicions about the source of your funds they are obliged by law to report you for suspicion of money laundering.
+The onus is on you to prove your funds are not from the proceeds of crime, and if your solicitor has doubts they are obliged by law to report you for suspicion of money laundering.

-However, be aware that the receiving bank in the UK may also require proof of the source of funds before clearing them, and all this can take time.
+However, be aware that the receiving bank in the UK may also require proof of the source of funds before clearing them.

 Be prepared to answer questions about particular transactions on your bank statements too, especially if they are frequent payments or large transactions.

-Don’t leave it until the last minute to address this critical issue, because a delay in the process caused by you could cost you the property of your dreams.
+A delay in the process could cost you the property of your dreams.

 Getting a mortgage

-Most of the big name lenders in the UK make getting a mortgage for a repatriating Briton a virtual impossibility.
+Most of the big name lenders in the UK make getting a mortgage for a repatriating Briton difficult.

-The first hurdle most returning expats fall at is not having had a UK address in the last three years.
+Not having a UK address in the last three years.

-Assuming all’s well with your credit check, you have a deposit and can prove you can meet repayments, you should be able to find a lender willing to extend you mortgage credit.
+Assuming all’s well with your credit check, you have a deposit and can prove you can meet repayments, you should be able to find a willing lender.

 This can be your parents’ address or another relatives’ home address, as long as it’s the home of someone you trust, as your mail will be received there.